scotthesterberg/JFrog-Cloud-Installers/Ansible/collection/README.md

 * dbs: This is the database to create. eg. dbs: - { db_name: "artifactory", db_owner: "artifactory" }

 ### artifactory vars
+* artifactory_version: The version of Artifactory to install. eg. "7.4.1"
 * master_key: This is the Artifactory Master Key.
 * join_key: This is the Artifactory Join Key.
 * db_download_url: This is the download URL for the JDBC driver for your database. eg. "https://jdbc.postgresql.org/download/postgresql-42.2.12.jar"